 Projects with 50+ units

-Reporting Location: Annually, in Q2 utility reports for the previous program year, including the spreadsheet populated with data.
+Reporting Location: Annually, by Program Administrators in Q2 semi-annual narrative reports for the previous program year unless reported by Evaluators in Annual Evaluation Reports, to avoid duplicative reporting.
+Reporting will include the spreadsheet populated with data.
 Within a given program year, the data will reflect cumulative year-to-date data.

-Quarterly Reporting Metrics for (ii):
+Semi-Annual Reporting Metrics for (ii):

 Excerpt from policy: Levels of joint delivery and/or coordinated delivery between gas and electric utilities.

-In the Program Descriptions section of the quarterly report, briefly describe whether the IQ MF program is jointly delivered, or coordinated.
+In the Program Descriptions section of the Semi-Annual Narrative Report, briefly describe whether the IQ MF program is jointly delivered, or coordinated.
 If joint or coordinated, include additional explanation on how the utilities work together including addressing the following questions:

 Is there a single vendor?